What is a Solo 401(k) Plan?

 Compare the Solo 401(k) to other individual retirement accounts:

 As an employee of a self-employed business or small business with no full-time employees (other than an owner or a spouse), you have the option to make the Employee Contribution.
 This is also known as the Elective Deferral.
-For 2020, the Solo 401(k) maximum contribution limit for the elective deferral is 19,500 if you’re 50 and under.
-This is an increase from the 2019 contribution of $19,000.
-Whereas, the elective deferral contribution if you’re 50 and older is $26,000, up $1,000 from 2019.
+For 2021, the Solo 401(k) maximum contribution limit for the elective deferral is 19,500 if you’re under age 50.
+This is the same as the 2020 contribution limit.
+Whereas, the elective deferral contribution if you’re 50 and older is $26,000.
 Employee deferral contributions can be made in pre-tax or Roth.

 If you’re under 50, you can also benefit from the plan on the profit sharing side – your business can make a 25% contribution.
 In other words, you can take out 25% of your business’ profits and place it into your Solo 401(k).
-In the case of a sole proprietorship or single member LLC, it’s a maximum 20% profit sharing contribution of $56,000 in 2020.
-If over 50, it’s $63,500.
+In the case of a sole proprietorship or single member LLC, it’s a maximum 20% profit sharing contribution of $58,000 in 2021.
+If age 50 or older, it’s $64,500.
 These contribution numbers include the employee deferral contribution of $19,500 (under 50) and $26,000 (over 50).
-More Investment Opportunities

 A Solo 401(k) Plan Gives You More Options

 One of the many benefits of using a Solo 401(k) is that you grow your retirement account by diversifying your investments.
 The Solo 401(k) retirement plan investments are similar to investments you can make with a self-directed IRA.
 Step away from traditional investments and spend your money on new opportunities.
 This can include real estate, tax liens, raw land, rentals, foreclosures, etc. This is possible if you choose a Self-Directed Solo 401(k) Plan.